nvasilop/chatbot_travel_rasa/README.md

 **Example:**
 ```
 User: weather in Athens
-Bot: The weather in Athens is 6°C with broken clouds.
+Bot: The weather in Athens is 12.74°C with few clouds.
 ```

 This scenario was more interesting because it involved: